Jakov Orfelin: Biography

-Jakov Orfelin received his first artistic education from his uncle Zaharije Orfelin, with whom he collaborated on church commissions later.
+Jakov Orfelin was born in Vukovar or in Sremski Karlovci, at the time part of the Habsburg monarchy, and received his first artistic education from his uncle Zaharije Orfelin, with whom he collaborated on church commissions later.
 In 1766, he pursued his art studies in Vienna at the Art Academy and took courses at the newly-founded engraving academy directed by Jacob Matthias Schmutzer (1733-1811).

-One of his earliest work was the iconostasis in Grgeteg Monastery (1774) which was in 1902 replaced with the iconostasis done by Uroš Predić.
+One of his earliest works was the iconostasis in Grgeteg Monastery (1774), which was replaced in 1902 with the iconostasis done by Uroš Predić.
 In 1780-1781, he collaborated with Teodor Kračun in the iconostasis painting of the St. Nicholas Cathedral of Sremski Karlovci, considered by the Serbian Academy of Sciences and Arts to be "a summit of Baroque painting in Vojvodina".